Azure/data-api-builder/docs/azure-sql-session-context-rls.md

   }
  ```

-#### How and what data is sent via SESSION_CONTEXT (Example)
+## How and what data is sent via SESSION_CONTEXT

-All the claims present in the EasyAuth/JWT token are sent via the SESSION_CONTEXT to the underlying database.
+All the claims present in the EasyAuth/JWT token are sent via the `SESSION_CONTEXT` to the underlying database.
 A sample decoded EasyAuth token looks like:

 ```json
 {